fieldtrip/website/faq/how_can_i_define_neighbouring_sensors.md

 Note that we do not take responsibility for any wrongly drawn conclusions.
 The choice how to select neighbours has to be made by you!

-Also note that ft_prepare_neighbours will first try to deduce the neighbours from the config (e.g. from the optional cfg.layout field) before it will try searching your data for sensor position information.
+Also note that ft_prepare_neighbours will first try to deduce the neighbours from the config (e.g., from the optional cfg.layout field) before it will try searching your data for sensor position information.
 {% include markup/end %}

 You can of course also manually define a neighbourhood struct-array, or manually adjust an existing neighbourhood structure.
 Currently, each entry of the neighbour-structure array needs to have two fields: 'label' and 'neighblabel', see below. the 'label' is a string that contains the label of the current channel, the neighblabel is a cell array of strings that defines the direct neighbours for that given channel.